 While there’s a concrete answer to the question, “What was the highest price for silver?” it’s anyone’s guess whether it will reach those heights once again.
 Despite the current price of the white metal, many market watchers say that now is the time to buy silver.
-No matter the current state of the metal, investors will no doubt be watching to see how the metal fares for 2019 and beyond.
+No matter the current state of the metal, investors will no doubt be watching to see how the metal fares this year and beyond.

 This is an updated version of an article first published by the Investing News Network in 2015.

 Don’t forget to follow us @INN_Resource for real-time news updates!